fredriko/nlp-data-readiness/docs/questions-for-guidance.md

 Given the insight into what data is available, ask yourself the questions:

 * What data do you need to solve the problem?
-* Is that a subset of the data is available to you?
+* Is that a subset of the data that is already available to you?
 * If not: is there a way of getting all the data you need?

 If there is a discrepancy between the data available, and the data required to solve the problem, that discrepancy has to be mitigated.
-If it is not possible to align the data available with what is needed, then this is a cue to go back to the drawing board and iterate on the problem specification.
-Perhaps there are other ways to solve the business need than what has been specified so far?
+If it is not possible to align the data available with what is needed, then this is a cue to go back to the drawing board and either iterate on the problem specification, or collect suitable data.
+Perhaps there are other ways to solve the business or research need than what has been specified so far?

 ## How do you know if you have succeeded in solving the problem?